Kwekker/Queens_solver/readme.md

 ## The solver
-Still only uses the following techniques:
+The solver applies a number of simple techniques to quickly simplify a board.
+It does so repeatedly, until it cannot find any more changes to make (changes being cells being crossed off or marked as queen).
+After this, it runs a bruteforcing algorithm to completely solve the board.

+### Techniques
+The following techniques are applied:
-- Check if a set has only 1 cell.
+1. Check if a set has only 1 cell.
 Mark it as queen if it does.
-- When a cell is marked as queen, the cells in its sets are crossed, as well as the cells adjacent to the queen.
+2. When a cell is marked as queen, the cells in its sets are crossed, as well as the cells adjacent to the queen.
-- Check, for every cell, if it would completely block a set if it were a queen.
+3. Check, for every cell, if it would completely block a set if it were a queen.

-For now, it has a lot of difficulty with [game 333](games/game333.txt) (me too).

-## Implemented rules
-- Rule of 1 celled set = Queen
-- Rule of cell blocking a set = not a Queen

-## Rules to be implemented
-- If n columns or rows contain cells in exactly n groups, the queens of said groups can only land within these columns/rows.
-- If n groups have cells within exactly n columns or rows, the queens of said columns/rows can only land within said groups.

-- Rule of only 1 solution.
-(Not sure if I will add this one.
-It's basically, if there is the *possibility* of a stalemate that has only 1 resolution, that resolution is correct.)

-## Unaccounted for situations
-This situation is unaccounted for:

-    0 1 2 3 4
-0  .
-A A . .
-1  B . . . .
-2  B .
-C C .
-3  . .
-C C .
-4  . . . . .

-The top-right cell of C blocks B[0, 2] and A[2, 0].
-This results in:

-    0 1 2 3 4
-0  .
-A x . .
-1  B . . . .
-2  x .
-Q x .
-3  . . x x .
-4  . . . . .

-Which is an impossible situation.
-Thus, C[2, 2] should be crossed off.
+Most boards can actually be solved using only these three techniques.

+### Bruteforcing
+"Bruteforcing" is honestly a bit of a harsh name for what actually happens.
+It is a recursive function that basically does the following:

+Start with the first **group** (a group is a set of same-coloured cells).
+- For every **cell** in that **group**:
+  - Check if placing a queen here would completely block a set (using the same function as technique number 3)
+    - If so: go to the next **cell**
+    - If not:
+      - Make a copy of the board
+      - Place a queen on the **cell** in the copied board
+      - Run the bruteforcing function with this copied board, but this time use the *next* **group**

+This way, it checks all possible queens positions rather efficiently.
+So efficiently in fact, that I'm actually not sure if using the techniques described in [Techniques](#techniques) make the program more efficient, or are actually slowing it down.
+I can, however, not be bothered to check this.